harmony-one/h/progress/rikako-hatoya.md

-2025-02-23 Mon: Debugged bridge for AERO by fixing deployment of ERC20Proxy contract with help from Yuriy.
+2025-02-23 Mon: Debugged bridge for Base by fixing deployment of ERC20Proxy contract with help from Yuriy.
 Research on Sonic and Phantom.

 ---